An ambitious paper proposing a new model for regulating the electricity networks

-Our newest paper, Energy Networks for the Future, highlights the need for a new partnership between the public and private sector to deliver the energy infrastructure needed to achieve net zero decarbonisation.
+Our ambitious paper, Energy Networks for the Future, highlights the need for a new partnership between the public and private sector to deliver the energy infrastructure needed to achieve net zero decarbonisation.

-The paper, which was launched on 12 November at the Merseyside Maritime Museum, is written by Regen and supported by SP Energy Networks.
+We know the electricity networks have a critical role to play in our decarbonisation journey.
+This has been highlighted by the renewed political interest in who owns the networks, how they are governed and the method by which they are regulated and incentivised to make the right investments for our future.
+This paper, launched in November 2019 at the Merseyside Maritime Museum, is written by Regen and supported by SP Energy Networks.
 It examines whether the current regulatory model for electricity networks is still fit for purpose to lead the energy transformation and deliver the scale of investment needed to achieve net zero carbon.
 A core finding of the paper is that radical reform of the current regulatory model for the energy networks is needed to meet the climate emergency, and to ensure public trust that the industry can deliver a zero carbon energy system that is sustainable, resilient and affordable.

 Sign up to the Regen newsletter to receive a monthly digest of our work to revolutionise the UK energy system, and industry insights.